Git Integration for Jira Cloud Documentation

 The web linking feature adds links to your git hosting provider directly into the Git Commits tab.
 Configure web linking options while editing repository settings ( Actions ➜ Edit integration | ActionsEdit repository) so that commits can include links to the git host pages.

 For single git repository integration, web link setup is optional.
-However, git links will become available in Git Commits tab when configured.
+However, git links become available in Git Commits tab when configured.

 The following providers are supported: